staabm/phpstan-todo-by/README.md

 # e.g. https://your-company.atlassian.net
 jiraServer: null

-jiraUsername: null
+# path to a file containing a string with username and either a password or api key.

-# path to a file containing a string with either a password or api key.
+# username and a password/key must be separated with ":", e.g. john.doe@example.com:p@ssword
-# this file must not be commited to the repository!
+# this file must not be commited into the repository!
-jiraPasswordOrApiKeyFilePath: null
+jiraCredentialsFilePath: null
 ```